-With the arrival of spring comes the sunny long weekends, the much-awaited holidays and…the grandchildren.
+With the arrival of spring comes the sunny long weekends, the much-awaited holidays with the grandkids.
 Having the grandkids at home for a few days or weeks is always a pleasure.
 However, it can become hard to find activities to keep them busy and away from the screens.
 Here are some ideas to help you keep the grandkids entertained while they are with their grandparents during the holidays.

 Get some fresh air thanks to outdoors activities